 Minister for National Development Desmond Lee recently gave a good explainer on the issue of land cost and HDB BTO Valuation in parliament.
-His explanation also covers why the HDB runs at a deficit of a couple or three billion dollars a year.
+His explanation also covers why the HDB runs at a deficit of a couple or three billion dollars annually.

-Unfortunately, the parliament is a poor avenue for the treatment of an important subject, one that concerns many Singaporeans.
+Unfortunately, the parliament is a poor avenue for treating an important subject that concerns many Singaporeans.
 We think the issue deserves a more comprehensive explainer than what the minister could provide within the constraints of parliament.

 “Land forms part of the past reserves, hence when HDB uses the land for development, the money that HDB will need to pay for the land must be paid back into the past reserves, which are invested and grown for future generations and are protected,”